sourcegraph/sourcegraph-public-snapshot/doc/admin/external_database.md

 # Using external databases with Sourcegraph

+> NOTE: Using Sourcegraph with an external database is a [paid feature](https://about.sourcegraph.com/pricing).
+[Contact us](https://about.sourcegraph.com/contact/sales) to get a trial license.

 Sourcegraph by default provides its own PostgreSQL and Redis databases for data storage:

 - PostgreSQL for storing long-term information, such as user information when using Sourcegraph's built-in authentication provider instead of an external one.